KawaiiFiveO/SIP-Pi/README.md

 more changes 2018 by  _Kaito Cross, github.com/KaitoCross_

+updated 2020 by _Kat, github.com/KawaiiFiveO_

-For more informations please visit http://binerry.de/post/29180946733/raspberry-pi-caller-and-answering-machine.
+For more information please visit http://binerry.de/post/29180946733/raspberry-pi-caller-and-answering-machine.

 ## Installation on Raspberry Pi 2/3 with Raspian
 1. Build and install PjSIP as explained below